You need a valid passport in order to travel internationally. If your passport is expired, you have to renew it in order to travel abroad.

 There are also optional passport services fees that may add to the total of your payment:

-Use an envelope large enough that you don't have to fold the application form and supporting documents.
+Use an envelope large enough that you don't have to fold the application and supporting documents.
 A Tyvek envelope is recommended in order to protect the enclosed items.

 If you are applying to get a new passport in a different name than the one that is in your most recent passport, you are required to submit proof of a legal name change with the application form.